tradecloud/tradecloud-docs-api-v2/shipment/buyer/receive/README.md

 At this moment a shipment event will only be triggered when the supplier issues or updates a despatch advice.

-## Choose the appropriate API to receive the shipment message
+## Choose the appropriate API to receive a shipment event

 First choose either the webhook API or the polling API to receive shipment messages: